sourabpramanik/payload-auth-plugin/README.md

 pnpm add plugin-payload-oauth
 ```
 ### Create an OAuth app
 In your desired provider, create an OAuth application.
 Depending on your provider, you will need to obtain the Client ID and Client Secret from the provider's console or dashboard.
-Please refer to the [PROVIDERS.md](/PROVIDERS.md) for detailed instructions on configuring a specific provider.
+Please refer to the [providers list](https://github.com/sourabpramanik/plugin-payload-oauth?tab=readme-ov-file#list-of-active-and-upcoming-providers) for detailed instructions on configuring a specific provider.

 For example:
 To configure Google OAuth